bfetler/project_management/README.md

 + design review
 + email, talk to each other (human communication)
 + software source code tools: git, feature / test / production branches
-+ get metrics: how complex each item, how long to complete
++ get metrics: measure time to complete items, depends on complexity

 Once definitions are set:
 + Do high priority items first, the ones in scope for phase or project.
 + Move other items to a later phase.
 + Be flexible and aware that priorities and definitions may change.

-##### 7. Different ways to manage projects
+#### 7. Different ways to manage projects
 How to manage a project depends on the organization.
 + Small companies, startups.
     + Agile, iterative.